MitchellBerend/serde_components/README.md

 components and defines an interface to let custom ones interact with them.
 There are 3 types of components that are currently defined.

+ - DeSerializers
  - Serializers
- - Deserializers
  - Mappers

+## Deserializers

+Deserializers handle the input of a file format to a unspecified data structure.
+Some file formats like json will map directly to a file format in python, but this might not be the case for all file formats.
+Make sure to read the documentation of the specific deserializer to find what data structure it produces.

 ## Serializers

-Serializers handle the input of a file format to a unspecified data structure.
-Some file formats like json will map directly to a file format in python, but this might not be the case for all file formats.
-Make sure to read the documentation of the specific serializer to find what data structure it produces.

-## Deserializers

-Deserializers handle the output of a file format from a unspecified data structure.
+Serializers handle the output of a file format from a unspecified data structure.
 Some data structures map to a file format nicely, for example a dict to a json object.
 Some file formats might expect a very specific structure like a csv that expects a list of dicts that all have the same keys.
-Make sure to read the documentation of the specific deserializer to find what limits there are in terms of data structures.
+Make sure to read the documentation of the specific serializer to find what limits there are in terms of data structures.

 ## Mappers